AI & Technology

 • Context-aware suggestions that learn your writing style locally

 If you're running offline dictation software on your desktop for privacy reasons, it's worth being consistent on mobile too.
-CleverType fills that gap — giving you AI-assisted typing without the cloud dependency that most keyboard apps have.
+Hence, CleverType fills that gap — giving you AI-assisted typing without the cloud dependency that most keyboard apps have.

-Download CleverType from the Play Store and see the difference a privacy-first AI keyboard makes.
+Nevertheless, Download CleverType from the Play Store and see the difference a privacy-first AI keyboard makes.

 Frequently Asked Questions